FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2024-10-22-custom-software.md

 title: Add Custom Server Software or Version
 category: Java
 tags: General
-description: Upload custom or modified software and versions not provided officially.
+description: Find out how to use a custom or modified software or version not available in the versions list.
 keywords:
     - keyword: custom
       matches: ["software", "jar", "core"]